Annie Stanley, All at Sea

 Mantle/Pan Macmillan, 2021

-The novel follows Annie, whose father has just died and whose ashes she decides to take – without the rest of her family’s consent – on a tour of the 31 sea areas that make up Radio 4’s Shipping Forecast, which she and her father used to listen
+When unfulfilled teacher Annie’s father dies, she decides to take his ashes – without her family’s consent – on a tour of the 31 sea areas that make up Radio 4’s Shipping Forecast, which she and her father used to listen to together.
+Her journey, both literal and emotional, reconnects her with old friends and family, and gives her a much-needed chance to re-set her life.

 My research trip, from Scarborough to Swanage, Cromarty to Canvey Island